felipesere/amboseli/content/garden/auto_batch.md

 > What happens when the `main` branch gets an update?

+It should be OK to just rebase the `batch` branch with latest main.
+If it fails due to a conflict a comment can be left and the batch "abandonned".
+If it can be cleanly rebased and all the CI checks are good, it should be good to merge.
+It does depend a little on the repository having setup branch protection, which is an individual choice.

 > What happens when the update to `main` makes `batch` unmergeable (conflicts) or makes it fail CI?
+As said, leave as is.
+Maybe add a comment explaining.
+According to the repo rules it should not be mergeable and a human can go ahead and fix it.

 > What happens when an PR already merged into `batch` gets an update?
 Force push that changes ID?